Peanut Butter and Jelly Challenge

 This is where the fun starts!
 For example, if they say you need to put the peanut butter on the bread, put the jar on the loaf of bread.
-Ask them if that’s what they meant?
+Ask them if that’s what they meant.
 Once you have your laugh, you will need to remind them that they wouldn’t put a jar of peanut butter on bread!
 Time for them to revise their directions.
-They need to be specific in directing the cook to take the lid off the jar, select a knife, dip it in the jar and get some peanut butter to spread on the slice of bread.
+They need to be specific in directing the cook to take the lid off the jar, select a knife, dip it in the jar, and get some peanut butter to spread on the slice of bread.
 How much peanut butter?
 One-fourth teaspoon, one tablespoon, one cup?

-Once you have one sandwich made, you will need some music to make some more sandwiches for everyone going on the picnic.
+After you have one sandwich made, you will need some music to make some more sandwiches for everyone going on the picnic.
 Take a listen!

-Once your sandwiches are made it’s time to go on that picnic and enjoy the fun!
+Once your sandwiches are made, it’s time to go on that picnic and enjoy the fun!